ardzoht/camp/README.md

 ![](img/login.png)

-With the `--require-login` flag, camp will open a login page before allowing webcam access.
+With the `--require-login` flag, it will open a login page before allowing webcam access.

 The default password is "raspberry".
 In order to change it, run this in your